-A little less than seven years later, this past March the village plowed forward with their plans of a 24-hour gas station at the corner.
-The village seemingly did not bat an eye at the increasingly heated opposition from residents, as well as a unanimous denial from the plan commission to provide an exception that would allow a special-use permit needed to pave the way towards the future gas station.
+A little less than seven years after their original purchase of the land, plans for the new gas station began to move forward this past March.
+It was full speed ahead from that point, despite increasingly heated opposition from residents, as well as a unanimous denial from the plan commission to provide an exception that would allow a special-use permit needed to pave the way towards the future gas station.

-While this unanimous decision seemed like a decisive win for opponents of the project, the plan commission is only there to advise and provide recommendations, and does not have any authority over decision making.
+While this unanimous decision seemed like a decisive win for opponents of the project, the plan commission serves only to advise and provide recommendations, and does not have any authority over decision making.

 “With opaque transparency, the board pushed a special use permit for the land through in three weeks.
 In so doing, the board overturned the unanimous vote by the planning commission to reject the special use application — an unprecedented move.” – Andrew Livingston in a letter to the editor in the Daily Herald on March 29.

-These variations included a change from being open 24-hours to a close at midnight and reopen at 5 a.m., in addition to added landscaping which would theoretically give more of a buffer to the neighbors of the site.
+These variations included a change from being open 24-hours to a midnight closing, reopening at 5 a.m., in addition to added landscaping which would theoretically give more of a buffer to the neighbors of the site.

-While these concessions certainly help, concerns remain about the proximity of a 12-pump gas station to nearby Forest Glen Elementary School, as opponents cited benzene fumes from the gas as a cancer risk to the kids.
-For a full read on the concerns of residents, check out protectglenellyn.org.
+While these concessions were a step in the right direction, concerns remain about the proximity of a 12-pump gas station to nearby Forest Glen Elementary School, as opponents cited benzene fumes from the gas as a cancer risk to kids.
+For a full read on the concerns of residents, check out Protect Glen Ellyn.

-Those behind Protect Glen Ellyn have filed a suit against both the Village and the gas station operator True North.
+Those behind Protect Glen Ellyn have now filed a lawsuit against both the Village and the gas station operator True North.
 Here’s the official statement from their website: